fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.LogicApp/v1.0.8/New-AzureRmIntegrationAccountAgreement.md

                          . . .
 ```

-This command creates an integration account agreement in the specified azure_2 resource group.
+This command creates an integration account agreement in the specified Azure resource group.

 ## PARAMETERS